steveandroulakis/temporal-batch-processing/README.md

-sdk java github dashboard didn't work immediately needed to go to each dashboard hit 'builder' then run queries
+sdk java github dashboard didn't work immediately needed to go to each dashboard hit 'builder' then run queries exported result to ~/Downloads fixed

-exported result to ~/Downloads fixed
+Schedule to start latencies are called "Activity Task Backlog By Activity Type" in dashboard

 ## worker tuning